whyboris/GIFT/content/call-for-papers.md

 **The anthology will contain three thematic focal points to which contributions can be submitted:**

-## 1. Normative and theoretical foundations of climate policy and global innovation policy
+#### a) Normative and theoretical foundations of climate policy and global innovation policy

 So far, effective climate protection measures can chiefly be implemented by wealthy countries, as the countries of the Global South lack the needed financial resources.
 However, this poses an enormous problem for global efforts to mitigate climate change, as these countries are expected to experience the highest growth rates in greenhouse gas emissions in the coming decades.
-As a competitive mechanism, the Green Impact Fund for Transformation (GIFT) would promote CO2e-reducing investments in the Global South through appropriate financial incentives.
-To this end, premiums are to be paid out, the amount of which will be determined by the actual amount of CO2e saved.
+As a competitive mechanism, the Green Impact Fund for Transformation (GIFT) would promote CO<sub>2</sub>e-reducing investments in the Global South through appropriate financial incentives.
+To this end, premiums are to be paid out, the amount of which will be determined by the actual amount of CO<sub>2</sub>e saved.
 High-income nations would finance the mechanism based on their historical responsibility and the resulting obligations under international law.

 Contributions to this thematic block can, for example, address the following questions: